 Thai Pumpkin Curry Soup is one of my favorite variations of a hearty pumpkin soup.
 I am a huge fan of Thai food and flavors.
 This soup is creamy from the coconut milk and spicy from the red Thai curry paste.
 Perfect for a chilly fall evening.
-This post is sponsored by Cost Plus World Market on behalf of their blog, Discover.

 Fall is upon us and that means cooler weather, boots and sweaters, leaves changing colors and swapping out popsicle recipes for soup recipes.
 It also means all things pumpkin.
-Even though the weather in Las Vegas is still pretty warm and I am still wearing shorts and flip flops, I am craving soups and this hits the spot.
+Even though the weather in Las Vegas is still pretty warm and I am still wearing shorts and flip flops, I am already craving soups and this hits the spot.

 If you want to roast a fresh sugar pie pumpkin, I highly suggest it since fresh has a different flavor from canned but it tends to be a bit more watery than canned so keep that in mind if using fresh.
 Canned is available year round so when fresh pumpkins aren’t in season and you are craving this soup you still have that option available to you.